thoughtram/blog/gatsby/content/blog/2018-02-13-a-simple-guide-to-reinforcement-learning.md

   3. We can only play a maximum of three turns.
 If we don't get to 5 within three turns, we have lost the game.
 Since the starting number is between 1 and 12, it is always possible to win the game if we don't screw up the basic math :)

-Before we move on, let's get familiar with the game itself.
-We've created a browser based version that you can play with right here:

-{% include plunk.html url="https://stackblitz.com/edit/angular-u1rnbn?embed=1&file=game/game.ts&hideExplorer=1" %}

 Our game may turn out like this and we win in two turns.

 >**Game**: Starting number is **9**.
 Catch 5!